digego/extempore/docs/quickstart.rst

 These simple snippets gloss over some subtleties of what's going on.
 But hey, if you've started quickly(ish), then this page has done its job.
-Explaining those subtleties is what the rest of the documentation is for.
+To understand the subtleties, read the rest of the documentation :)